When it comes to flea medicine for dogs there are lots of options, and that can make picking the right one a challenge!

-This medicine is taken internally rather than applied onto the skin, and it's a chewable, beef-flavored tablet, given once a month.
+Trifexis is a flea medicine for dogs which is taken internally rather than applied onto the skin, and it's a chewable, beef-flavored tablet, given once a month.

 It's easier to give your dog a tasty tablet than get him to stand still while you squeeze liquid onto his skin... plus you and your family can hug and pet him without worrying about getting the product on your own skin!

 Because Trifexis contains heartworm medication you need to be sure your dog has a negative heartworm test before using it, unless he's been on another regular heartworm preventative such as Heartgard.

 Puppies under 6 months old don't usually need this but always check with your vet if you have questions.

 Never give your pet two types of medicine that have the same purpose, so don't use Heartgard AND Trifexis, or an intestinal de-wormer and Trifexis.